 Steal from the rich, give to the poor—a philosophy, a way of life, for Robin Hood and his band of Merry Men.
 The real-life exploits of the outlaw Robin of Loxley may not be as robust as the legendary tales we grew up with, but he stood for the people against an oppressive dictatorship.
 Hood: Outlaws & Legends, a competitive online multiplayer title, tasks two rival crews of four to stealthily infiltrate guarded locales and steal the treasure.
 There's no honor amongst thieves as you attempt to make your way to the extraction while defending what is now yours.

-Teams start on the opposite side of the map, far enough that you'll contend with AI guards before encountering an opposing player, but the objectives remain the same; steal the vault key, retrieve the chest, make your escape.
+Teams start on opposite sides of the map, far enough that you'll contend with AI guards before encountering an opposing player, but the objectives remain the same: steal the vault key, retrieve the chest, make your escape.
 Guards clad in armor, clinging to their swords, bows, and other medieval weaponry, patrol the districts, ensuring that you need to stay in the darkness, stealthily making your way through nearby bushes.
-If you are seen, the guards can raise the alert level, summoning more soldiers to content with and shutting all gates, and locking down the area.
+If you are seen, the guards can raise the alert level, summoning more soldiers to contend with, shutting all gates, and locking down the area.
 Stealth is the key to victory, and thankfully, the maps are covered in flora to mask your approach.
-The first step, stealing the key dangling from the belt of the slow-moving but massive presence known as; the Sheriff.
-As you approach, the faint rumbling emanating from your controller grows ever stronger, an effect that works to drive home the monstrous force that is the Sheriff is coming.
+The first step is stealing the key dangling from the belt of the slow-moving but massive presence known as the Sheriff.
+As you approach, the faint rumbling emanating from your controller grows ever stronger, an effect that works to drive home the monstrous force that is the Sheriff.
 One false move and he can crush you between his mountainous hands, killing you instantly.
 You may be thinking, well, I'll just kill him first, but no, this beast is an unrelenting force, and although you may take him down to a knee, buying precious seconds to make your escape, he will always rise up and never stop hunting you.
 Think medieval Jason Voorhees.

 After acquiring the key, you'll need to locate the hidden vault on the map while trying to defend yourself from the AI and other players who wish to acquire the chest for themselves.
 If you are lucky enough to snag the chest first, you'll notice there are multiple extraction points.
 These may be closer to your initial spawn point, in the middle of the map, or right next to the enemy's starting location.
 Depending on the vault's location, you may opt to find the closest place in an attempt to hoist the chest onto the ship as quickly as you can, or strategically opt for a location safely away from prying eyes.
 Either way, carrying the chest is a chore, as the weight of the shiny gold inside forces the one with it to move at a snail's pace.
 The brute John moves the fastest with the chest, so it is always good to have him traverse the map with it in hand.
 This is where coordination and teamwork start to lead teams to victory.
 Of course, with multiple possible locations, the enemy team can opt for chasing you down or try to guess the spot and sit and wait, ready to ambush.